yadomkar/CS255/Homework1/solution.md

 ### Analysis
 **Time Complexity:** $O(\lg n)$
 - Where n is the size of the array B.
 - During each iteration, the search space is halved by adjusting either the start or end pointers.
-Therefore, we inspect at most $lgn$ elements of array B.
+Therefore, we inspect at most $lg n$ elements of array B.

 **Space Complexity:** $O(1)$
 - As the frequency array is of fixed size, we only use constant space.